Sherman5A/apple-silicon/report/report.md

 # AMD

-Similarly to Intel, AMD uses the x86 ISA.
-This because of AMD and Intel's continued cross-licensing deals.
-In 1975 AMD manufactured a clone of the Intel 8080, creating the Am9080.
-Intel and AMD proceeded to enter a formal cross-licencing agreement for Intel's processor patents in 1976.
+Similarly to Intel, AMD uses the x86 ISA because their continued cross-licensing deals.
+In 1975, AMD manufactured a clone of the Intel 8080, creating the Am9080.
+They proceeded to enter a cross-licencing agreement for Intel's patents in 1976.
-The partnership continued when IBM offered to use Intel processors in the IBM PC, with the condition that Intel licence manufacturing of their CPU's to a second-source to ensure competition and ample supply.
-This time, Intel and AMD's agreement was more comprehensive; they could both licence produce each other's product, providing they agree to exchange the production rights of a product of similar status.
-The technology exchange began in 1982 [@litigation].
-AMD proceeded to create clones of the Intel 8086, 80186, and 80286.
-Though, the agreement strained when Intel denied AMD access to its latest 80386 processor designs.
+The partnership continued when IBM offered to use Intel's processors in the IBM PC, with the condition that Intel licence manufacturing to a second-source to ensure competition and ample supply.
+The IBM deal, was more comprehensive; Intel and AMD could both licence produce each other's product, providing they exchange the production rights of a product with similar status.
+The technology exchange began in 1982 [@litigation] and AMD proceeded to create clones of the Intel 8086, 80186, and 80286.
+Though, the agreement strained when AMD was denied access to Intel's latest 80386 processor designs.
 Instead, AMD reverse-engineered the processors, producing the Am386.
-Discovering this, Intel began litigation.
+Intel began litigation.
 However, AMD won the case, allowing them to sell Am386, a widely popular CPU which truly competed with Intel [@31-years-86].
-However, AMD could no longer use Intel microcode and microarchitectures.
+However, AMD could no longer use Intel's future designs.
+AMD's next processor, the K5 was AMD's first fully in-house design.
+Similar to the P6, AMD's microarchitecture split CISC instructions into several RISC-like micro-operations to achieve better superscalar and out-of-order processing.
+However, the chip experienced many delays and design issues.
+However, after redesigns and revisions, the K5 was competitive with the Pentium, though weaker in floating-point applications like games [@anandtech-k5].
+K6, AMD's next architecture, release was more successful;
+AMD continued to compete however, AMD still suffered in floating-point heavy programs [@anandtech-k6].
+However, AMD K7 broke the streak.
+As shown table 4, the floating-point unit improved considerably, competing with Intel in floating points operations at 18% of the cost.
+Moreover, K7's integer performance was very competitive at its price.
+A 650 MHz K7 outperformed a Pentium III 550 MHz by 27.5%.
+AMD then created K8, the first 64-bit extension to x86.
+K8 maintained compatibility with 32-bit and 16-bit x86, therefore no software migration was necessary.
+Intel 64-bit implementation, Itanium, was not backwards compatible with x86, and Itanium's complex compiler and software requirements limited software availability to enterprise servers.
+Therefore, Intel was forced to adopt AMD's 64-bit extension.
+Yet again, K8 was competitive with Intel, competing very well in gaming and 3D applications, but suffering in productivity as seen on Table 4 [@athlon-fx-pentium-4].
+K10 introduced dual-core processor to AMD's lineup, but continued K8's trend, remaining competitive in gaming, but performing worse in productivity.
+AMD's next next microarchitecture called Bulldozer completely was an entirely new design.
+Bulldozer used clustered multithreading (CMT), a technique with similar intentions to SMT.
+In SMT, each core has its own execution resources and frontend (fetch and decode process).
+Two threads are assigned to the core's execution resources.
+However, in CMT a core consists of 2 modules, each with one thread.
+The modules have their own integer units, address units and level 1 cache, however the modules share the frontend, floating-point units, and level 2 cache. [@anandtech-fx] Bulldozer performed badly as it required highly-threaded workloads to perform well, as observed in the Cinebench R10 single threaded benchmarks in table 4.
+Finally, AMD's latest microarchitecture family Zen marks a return to competition.
+Zen 1 is complete departure bulldozer, taking some of the advancements, and leaving behind failures.
+Zen 1 implements SMT, and most notably moves to using 'core-complexes'.
+A single core-complex (CCX) has four cores.
+The processor's die can have several (CCXs) that communicate to through a high speed interconnect.
+Then, other necessary components such as memory, and USB controllers are added.
+This allows to AMD to produce low-end four core and high-end 32+ core CPUs using the same components.
+Table 4 shows, Zen 1 is competitive in multithreaded scenarios, but lacks in single threaded workloads.
+Zen 3 made further improvements, competing in both.

+Apple

 +---------------------+---------------+------+------------------+----------+-----------------+--------+-------------------+
 | Processor           | µarch         | Year | Clock rate (MHz) | Cost ($) | Benchmark       | Result | Reference         |